nshen/narrowing/readme.md

 let a: unknown;

 if (isXXX(a)) {
-  // TypeScritp know your type here!
+  // TypeScript know your type here!
 }
 ```